 When trying to determine if the weather is too cold for your cat, the general rule of thumb is that if you are cold, so is your cat.
 Cats can experience frostbite and hypothermia just like us humans can, so it’s important to keep them from being exposed to freezing temperatures (under 32°F/0°C) for too long.
 Their ears, nose, tail, and paws are particularly susceptible to frostbite.

 There isn’t a hard and fast rule about what temperature is officially “too cold” for a cat though.
 Just like with people, some cats are more tolerant of cold weather than others.
+Some breeds are even better suited for the cold – like the Siberian and Norwegian Forest Cats.
+Cats can also acclimate to colder weather if exposed to it enough.

 How do I know if my cat is too cold?